 - Using ultraviolet light, the dentist sets the sealant.
 The bluish or purple light dries the sealant quickly.

 - Once the dentist checks the tooth, they may need to use the UV light again.
 Otherwise, you’re done.

 Although sealants help form a barrier to prevent cavities, they can chip over time.
-Continue to care for your teeth and see your dentist regularly to prevent tooth decay.
-Lovett Dental Baytown performs dental fillings and sealants in Baytown, TX, to help ensure your teeth last a lifetime.
+Continue to care for your teeth and see your dentist regularly for teeth cleaning to prevent tooth decay.
+Lovett Dental Baytown performs dental fillings and sealants to help ensure your teeth last a lifetime.

 If you already have tooth decay, sealants can’t protect the tooth.
 Once a tooth has decayed, you need a filling to repair it.
 Fillings strengthen the tooth and protect it from further damage.
 Since the dentist also removes the tooth decay, any pain associated with the cavities should go away.
 Additionally, fillings also repair cracked teeth so you can use them without feeling pain.

-Now you can see why dental fillings and sealants in Baytown, TX, each have their own purpose.
+Now you can see why dental fillings and sealants each have their own purpose.
 If you have to get a filling, you might want to take the opportunity to ask whether the dentist can seal your other molars.

 Fillings take longer than sealants to apply.
 Here are the steps needed to fill a cavity: